SenseNet/docs.sensenet.com/content/concepts/collaboration.md

 ---
 title: "Collaboration"
-metaTitle: "sensenet - Versioning"
+metaTitle: "sensenet Concepts - Collaboration"
-metaDescription: "sensenet Versioning"
+metaDescription: "sensenet Collaboration"
 ---

 In many cases developers and non-developers have to work together during a project. sensenet enables collaborative content management, keeping all your content on a single hub.